-The main role of our physiotherapists is to assess, diagnose and treat each patient’s condition accordingly.
-Our physiotherapy treatments usually consist of manual therapy – a combination of mobilisations of joint, soft tissue techniques, taping, dry needling and acupuncture.
+Our main role as physiotherapists is to assess, diagnose and treat each patient’s condition accordingly.
+Treatments usually consist of manual therapy.
+This is a combination of mobilisations of joint, soft tissue techniques, taping, dry needling and acupuncture.

-Our physiotherapy sessions are followed by an exercise programme to rehabilitate injury and any chronic pain, helping you get back to your normal lifestyle.
-Physiotherapists are also able to assess posture as well as pelvic and spinal alignments.
+Our physiotherapy sessions are followed by an exercise programme.
+This is done to rehabilitate injury and any chronic pain.
+In doing we help you get back to your normal lifestyle.
+All our Physiotherapists are able to assess posture as well as pelvic and spinal alignments.
 At PhysioCentral we can help you whether your injury or pain is related to sport, work or your lifestyle.

 Acupuncture is very effective and complimentary to physiotherapy.
 It is a very safe and effective method of dealing with pain.
-Our physiotherapists are skilled in the use of acupuncture and all needles are single-use only, pre-sterilized and disposable.
+Our physiotherapists are skilled in the use of acupuncture.
+All needles are single-use only, pre-sterilized and disposable.
 Different needling approaches can be used:

-- Traditional Chinese Method (TCM) Acupuncture – based on a conventional, holistic approach to acupuncture.
+- Traditional Chinese Method (TCM) Acupuncture.
+This is based on a conventional, holistic approach to acupuncture.
 Needles are inserted and left in position for 20 – 30 minutes.

 All sessions are held at our clinic and led by fully qualified, registered physiotherapists and Pilates instructors.
-These can be delivered either one-to-one or in a small group and the aim is to provide a safe space for treating back pain and core strengthening.
+These can be delivered either one-to-one or in a small group.
+The aim is to provide a safe space for treating back pain and core strengthening.

-The small group sessions ensure that the quality of movement is maintained and we make sure that the exercises given are specific to your needs and your physiotherapy treatment.
-Clinical Pilates is open to post-surgery patients or those currently suffering from back pain.
-Each patient would need to be fully assessed by a physiotherapist before joining a class.
+The small group sessions ensure that the quality of movement is maintained.
+We make sure that the exercises given are specific to your needs and your physiotherapy treatment.
+Clinical Pilates is also open to post-surgery patients or those currently suffering from back pain.
+Each patient is fully assessed by a member of our team, before joining a class.

 Due to the current COVID19 outbreak, all our clinical Pilates classes have now been stopped until further notice.
 Please follow our FREE Pilates classes online.